http://dnr2.maryland.gov/wildlife/Pages/habitat/wildacres.aspx

 Proper habitat for wildlife includes an area which supplies food, water, shelter and a place to raise their young.
 Because wild animals need areas of suitable habitat, your backyard, schoolyard or development can be designed to be a part of an important network of "Wild Acres" used by Maryland's wildlife.

+National Wildlife Federation and/or the Maryland BayWise program.
 So, if you feed wild birds, place nest boxes around your house and/or planted flowers and shrubs to attract wildlife, then you are already part of Maryland’s Wild Acres!
 Check out the fact sheets below as well as previous Habi-Chat publications for useful tips and tricks to attract wildlife.
 If you want to learn more about wildlife found in Maryland, then check out the Maryland Wildlife List page.
 Keep in mind, Wild Acres does not provide license to ignore local or county laws, homeowners' agreements or other covenants.
 Please respect local guidelines.

 Invite Wildlife to Your Backyard!